BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [![](../media/matched_play_guide/image34.jpeg) ]

-[SCENARIO 13 — COMMAND THE BATTLEFIELD]
+[SCENARIO 13 â€” COMMAND THE BATTLEFIELD]

 [*Two enemy forces are embroiled in a deadlock on the battlefield.
 Only by gaining control of the grounds they are fighting upon can either side